What Is Sonos and How Do Sonos Speakers Work?

 They come in three models, the compact Sonos Ray, Sonos Beam (Gen 2) and the Sonos Arc.
 They can also be paired with other Sonos Speakers or subwoofers to create a complete Sonos home cinema setup.

-Best for uplifting smaller spaces - Sonos Ray (£279)
+Best For: Uplifting Smaller Spaces - Sonos Ray (£279)

 We had to add this one into the mix.
 As of May 2022, Sonos has just announced their new compact, Dolby Digital Soundbar the Sonos Ray.
 Coming in at a tidy £279 the Sonos Ray is sure to entice users wanting to increase the vocal and midrange performance of a secondary TV or smaller lounge space.